 - In a separate bowl, whisk together flour, baking soda and powder, salt and pumpkin spice.
 Set aside.
 In a mixing bowl, with paddle attachment, cream together the browned butter, sugar and tahini until light and fluffy (3-4 minutes).
 Add in eggs and yolk one at a time, beating until each is well incorporated.
 Add pumpkin and vanilla and beat until well incorporated (about 2-3 minutes).

-- Add dry ingredients to the wet 1/2 at a time.
-Mix on lowest setting until JUST combined.
+- Add dry ingredients to the wet ½ at a time.
+Mix on lowest setting until JUST combined or by hand.
 Do not overmix.
 Gently fold in chocolate chips, chunks or disks.
-If baking right away, place the cookie dough in the fridge to chill for minimum 30 mintues or up to an hour.
+If baking right away, place the cookie dough in the fridge to chill for minimum 30-60 mintues.
 If freezing see notes. **

 - Pull dough from the fridge, scoop out using a 2" cookie scoop with trigger release onto aparchment lined baking sheet.
-Bake at 325F for 15-18 minutes or until cookies are set around the edges.
+Bake at 350F for 14-16 minutes or until cookies are set around the edges.
 The center may still look slightly underbaked.
-Pull cookies from the oven, cool on the cookie sheet placed on top of a cooling rack for 5 minutes.
+Pull cookies from the oven, cool on the cookie sheet placed on top of a cooling rack for 3 minutes.
 Using a spatula, gently removed cookies from the pan, onto a cooling rack and cool an addiotnal 10-15 minutes.

 Make sure to leave a star review below